Lab Grown Diamond

 Color

 Natural diamonds are graded for color on a scale from D (completely colorless) to Z (light yellow or brown).
 Colorless diamonds are the rarest and most valuable.
-In the context of natural vs. lab grown diamonds, lab-made diamonds can be created in a variety of colors, including colorless (D-F range), near-colorless (G-J range), and fancy colors like blue, yellow, pink, and green.
+In the context of lab grown diamonds vs. natural diamonds, lab-made diamonds can be created in a variety of colors, including colorless (D-F range), near-colorless (G-J range), and fancy colors like blue, yellow, pink, and green.
 The controlled growth process allows for precise color manipulation and intensity.
 Additionally, some diamonds undergo post-growth treatments, such as high-temperature annealing, to enhance or alter their color, often labeled as “color-enhanced”.

 Clarity